 And lastly, while it is not guaranteed, you can pursue the at fault individual directly.
 Funds are not guaranteed or laid out like they are in an insurance policy so this may be a tad bit difficult but still possible.

-Nonetheless, should you or someone you know be involved in an auto accident with someone that lead to injury, you should speak with a personal injury attorney in Dekalb County, GA about your options in pursuing a claim.
+Nonetheless, should you or someone you know be involved in an auto accident with someone that lead to injury, you should speak with a personal injury attorney in Atlanta, GA about your options in pursuing a claim.

 Thanks to Andrew R. Lynch, P.C. for their insight into personal injury claims and benefits of having an attorney.